Jess-FisherKappen/1701QCA-Assessment3/journal/journal.md

 ## Final code ##
 ![Image](finalcode.png)

 ## Design process discussion ##
 <!--- Discuss your process used in this project, particularly with reference to aspects of the Double Diamond design methodology or other relevant design process. --->
+My focus was to make a costume that, although simple, was able to be interactive with observers by choice of the person wearing the costume.

 ## Reflection ##